Nanolx/NanoDroid/README.md

   * with automatic de-odexing up to Android 8.1
 * additional components
   * GNU Bash shell
-  * GNU Nano terminal editor
   * several utilities from `util-linux`, `bsdmainutils` and more
   * Addon.d support for System Mode installation
      * restores NanoDroid after ROM update
      * re-debloates GApps, if required
-* The Legend of Zelda ringtones and sounds

 ## Packages